JLefortBesnard/TicTacToe_ToughCPU/README.md

  7 | 8 | 9

- Inspiration for the logical CPU agent: https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg
+ Inspiration for the logical CPU agent got from this link: https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg